All Episodes

 And it's by a guy named Jeffrey Ball.

-I know how many grams of pollution is the new republic.
+I know how many grams of pollution is the New Republic if somebody gives you a subscription to that.

-How much CO2's in the atmosphere because of the new republic.
+How much CO2 is in the atmosphere because of the New Republic?

-They bring their unhappiness, they bring their search for inequity, inequality, and victimhood.
+They bring their search for inequity, inequality, and victimhood.

 Just a bunch of depressing people trying to dominate everybody's lives by spreading the misery around to everybody else.

-One estimate claims that making and transporting the average paper holiday card produces 18 and a half grams of carbon dioxide, roughly 600 times the.03 grams that it says is generated by the average email.
+One estimate claims that making and transporting the average paper holiday card produces 18 and a half grams of carbon dioxide, roughly 600 times the 0.03 grams that it says is generated by the average email.

 We're nearing a rarity, and that is all of the Great Lakes freezing over.